You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 Creating your first useful effect requires a broad understanding of magick.

-For example, physical healing requires recognizing energy states, altering the body’s energy production, and changing energy types from magickal to physical.
+For example, energy healing requires recognizing energy states, altering the body’s energy, and changing energy signatures from magickal domain to physical domain.
 Miss a piece and you’ll spend a lot of effort forcing the other pieces to compensate.

 Once you have the broad understanding to create one useful effect, creating another is easy.
 Eventually, you can use magick to improve your ability to do magick.
 It’s an exponential learning curve.